Non-Ministry Funded Employment Programs & Services

 - Career Focus provides funding for employers to help post-secondary graduates obtain career-related work opportunities in Canada to support their development of advanced skills, to help them make career-related links to the job market, and to assist them in becoming leaders in their field.

-- Skills Link provides funding to community organizations to help youth facing barriers to employment – such as single parents, Aboriginal youth, young persons with disabilities, recent immigrants, youth living in rural and remote areas and high school dropouts – to develop the broad range of skills, knowledge and work experience they need to participate in the job market.
+- Skills Link provides funding to community organizations to help youth facing barriers to employment – such as single parents, Indigenous youth, young persons with disabilities, recent immigrants, youth living in rural and remote areas and high school dropouts – to develop the broad range of skills, knowledge and work experience they need to participate in the job market.

 - Canada Summer Jobs provides wage subsidies to employers to create summer employment for secondary and post-secondary students, and support the operation of summer employment offices.